-The Fund will use its influence as a large institutional investor to encourage responsible long-term behaviour.
+The Fund will use its influence as a large institutional investor to encourage responsible long-term behaviour, which includes exercise of voting rights and ownership, delegated to LPP I and overseen by the Committee.

 3. Investment Governance

 The Committee is responsible for approving and reviewing on a regular basis an overall Investment Strategy and determining asset allocation to such asset classes as the Panel consider appropriate.
 This includes setting the higher level objectives and risk tolerances of the Fund.
 The Committee, in conjunction with the scheme's actuary, sets the required rate of return needed to achieve its objectives and the risks it is willing to take.
 Once these parameters are established, the Committee will determine the strategic asset allocation or policy portfolio that it believes has the highest probability of succeeding.